Coastal GasLink fined $340,000 for erosion, sediment control challenges

 Coastal GasLink has been fined $340,000 by the B.C.
 Environmental Assessment Office for issues related to erosion and sediment control.

-Coastal GasLink, which is owned by Calgary-based TC Energy Corp., said the fines stem from four inspections of its ongoing pipeline construction project that occurred in April and May of 2022.
+Coastal GasLink, which is owned by Calgary-based TC Energy Corp.
+TRP-T, said the fines stem from four inspections of its ongoing pipeline construction project that occurred in April and May of 2022.

 Those inspections took place before Coastal GasLink signed a compliance agreement requiring the company to ensure erosion and sediment control measures are incorporated into its construction plans.